dashkb/dashkb.github.io/fe/realtime_rails.md

 but you can borrow mine if you want to.
 It's up to you to set yourself up some Redis.
 [Here](https://github.com/dashkb/thing/blob/master/Procfile)'s [how](https://github.com/dashkb/thing/blob/master/config/initializers/redis.rb) I do it.
-Also, it's time to take notice that we now have *two data sources*, one of which we plan to *share with at least one other service*.
-This means our Rails-centric universe is no more; the Rails service's role is now something like "model API server."
+Also, note we now have *two data sources*, one of which we plan to *share with at least one other service*.
+This means our Rails-centric universe is no more; the Rails service's role is now something like "model API server" instead of "everything".

 If you know me you've heard me make this argument before: just because we have a shiny new thing doesn't mean we should